 Community Health and Education Projects in Gorek

 JVC has been operating the only clinic in the Gorek area since 2005 and the only sub-clinic in Kuz Kashkot since 2009.
 Both are in Kuz Kunar District, Nangarhar Province.
 Each clinic cares for around 100 patients per day, providing for a population of more than 27,000.
-The focus of JVC is to encourage the community members to create mutual cooperation systems within the communities and to practice preventive care for a better health.
+The focus of JVC is to encourage the community members to create mutual cooperation systems within the communities and to practice preventive care for better health.

 1. Clinic Activities